What’s lurking under the surface of your building?

 Regardless, it’s worth it to be on the right side of the law.
 If you are found to have unpermitted work, you could be fined on top of the costs of bringing the building to code.

-Building inspections are more than just a “good idea,” they’re a way to protect your future investment and ensure that you don’t get in over your head.
+Building inspections are more than just a “good idea,” they’re a way to protect your future real estate investment and ensure that you don’t get in over your head.

 Remember, there is no return policy or Lemon Law on real estate.
 If you inherit a $200,000+ problem from the previous owner, it’s now your problem and you will be liable for correcting it.